auth0/docs/articles/quickstart/backend/webapi-owin/01-authorization.md

 ---

 ::: panel-warning OWIN 4
-Please note that the **Auth0.OpenIdConnectSigningKeyResolver** NuGet package is only compatible with the **OWIN 4.x** packages.
+Please note that the **Auth0.OpenIdConnectSigningKeyResolver** NuGet package used in this tutorial is only compatible with the **OWIN 4.x** packages.
 Attempting to use **Auth0.OpenIdConnectSigningKeyResolver** with OWIN 3.x will result in errors.
 :::

 <%= include('../../../_includes/_api_auth_intro') %>